OfficeDev/teams-toolkit/packages/sdk/CONTRIBUTING.md

 ### SDK_INTEGRATION_TEST_ACCOUNT

 1. Open Teams Toolkit, and sign into M365 by clicking the `Sign in to M365` under the `ACCOUNTS` section from sidebar with your test account.
-After you signed in, create a new Teams `SSO-enabled tab` app.
+After you signed in, create a new Teams `React with Fluent UI template` app.
 Start debugging the project by hitting the `F5` key in the Visual Studio Code.

 2. Set the environment variable `SDK_INTEGRATION_TEST_ACCOUNT` with the test account name and password, separated by semicolons.